cspray/annotated-container/README.md

 ### 0.3.x

 - Support the concept of a Service that is not shared, instead is recreated on every retrieval ... :x:
-- Support a Service being marked as primary to be used for multiple alias resolution ... :x:
+- Support a Service being marked as primary to be used for multiple alias resolution ... :heavy_check_mark:
 - Support a Service having an explicit name that is not the FQCN ... :x:
 - Support a ServiceCollection Attribute which allows collecting many Services ... :x:
 - Support easily configuring third-party code that can't be annotated ... :x:
+- Support profiles when injecting scalar values ... :heavy_check_mark:

 ### 0.4.x